edequartel/Ravens/Ravens/Notes.md

 # Remarks development

 ## 24
+- working on YearView
+- working on Picture Zoom
+- working on Find place
+- working on audio plau sometimes stammering

 - are some design issues.
 - The filter here will be adjusted in the future.
 Not optimal yet.
 - In next version the selected image should be zoomable.